aleksati/aleks.max/README.md

 **Type:** jsui

-An easy-to-use plotting tool for visualizing list-based data in Max.
+An easy-to-use dynamic plotting tool for visualizing list-based data in Max.
 The object is an upgraded and enhanced version of Timothy Place's `plot.js` built with the jsui Max object.

 When adding lists of numbers the plot object will plot and color them.
 You can also assign a custom color to your list data, design the plotting interface in many cool ways, add axis titles and labels, and write directly to a dictionary.

 <p align="left">
  <img src="img/multiplot.png" width=600>